 For customers in Canada, Pixels is now shipping prints and framed prints from a new production facility in Toronto.
 They ship in 2-5 business days, shipping rates have been reduced and no more import taxes!
 Other products (phone cases, pillows, etc.) still ship from the US location.

-HDR Photography: From Snapshots to Great Shots by Tim Cooper
+HDR Photography: From Snapshots to Great Shots

 Don't let the small size fool you, this is an excellent book for learning the basics of using HDR to help capture images with a wide dynamic range.
 Tim Cooper covers the process in great detail, including when, why and how to use it, then provides chapters on specific applications (landscape, architecture and interiors, and low-light or night photography) with detailed examples.